Introduction to AI training water use

 - Equivalent 500 mL bottles = 3,369.6 ÷ 0.5 = 6,739 bottles (rounded)

-- Your water factor defines the scope: the litres-per-kWh input may represent on-site cooling water, upstream electricity water, or both.
-Document your choice when sharing results so others can interpret it correctly.
+- Your water factor defines scope: the litres-per-kWh input may represent on-site cooling water, upstream electricity water, or both.
+Write down which one you used whenever you share the result.

-- Not a compliance tool: use audited metering and applicable standards for formal reporting.
-This page is intended for internal planning, education, and quick comparisons.
+- Not a compliance tool: use audited metering and the reporting framework that applies to your organization when you need formal numbers.
+This page is for planning, education, and quick comparisons.

 - Training power draw (kW): the average electrical power used by the training workload’s IT equipment.
-Depending on your boundary, this may include GPUs/TPUs, CPUs, memory, storage, and networking that are dedicated to the job.
+Depending on your boundary, this may include GPUs or TPUs, CPUs, memory, storage, and networking dedicated to the job.

 - Training duration (hours): the time window during which the job is consuming the stated average power.
-If you have a job scheduler, this may be the wall-clock runtime; if you have energy logs, it may be the interval over which energy was measured.
+If you have a scheduler log, this may be the wall-clock runtime; if you have energy logs, it may be the interval over which energy was measured.

 - PUE: a ratio of total facility energy to IT energy.
-A PUE of 1.3 means that for every 1.0 kWh used by IT, the facility uses 0.3 kWh extra for overhead such as cooling and power conversion.
+A PUE of 1.3 means the facility uses 0.3 kWh of overhead for every 1.0 kWh used by the AI workload.

 - Water use per kWh (L/kWh): a user-supplied factor that converts energy into water volume.
 It can represent on-site cooling water, upstream electricity water, or a combined estimate.
-The calculator does not enforce a specific scope; you choose the factor that matches your reporting needs.
+The calculator does not enforce one scope; you choose the factor that matches your reporting needs.

-The output combines your IT workload (power × time) with facility overhead (PUE) and a water-intensity factor (L/kWh).
-Because the model is linear, doubling any one input doubles the estimated water use.
-That makes the calculator useful for quick comparisons such as:
+The output combines workload energy, facility overhead, and water intensity into a single number, so it is best read as a comparison tool rather than a verdict.
+Because the model is linear, doubling any one input doubles the estimated litres.
+That makes it useful for quick comparisons such as:

 - Facility comparison: keep power and duration constant, then vary PUE and litres-per-kWh to compare regions or providers.